-Mental Health First Aid International (2021) recommends the five-step ALGEE action plan when supporting anyone facing a mental-health challenge:
+Mental Health First Aid International (2021) recommends the five-step ALGEE action plan when supporting anyone facing a mental health challenge:

 - Approach and assess for risk of harm.
 Find a suitable time and place to talk to the person and consider their privacy and confidentiality.
-Remember that the conversation convinces you that the person is a risk to themselves or others, you should explain your obligation to share the information with others.
+Remember that the conversation convinces you that the person is a risk to themselves or others; you should explain your obligation to share the information with others.

 - Encourage the person to look for professional help.
 Explain the options available to them.

-- Encourage the person to use self-help strategies and to seek the support of people they trust such as friends or family.
+- Encourage the person to use self-help strategies and to seek the support of people they trust, such as friends or family.

 It is important to note that the key step in the ALGEE action plan is approaching the person and initiating a conversation.
-It is also important to recognise that the steps in the ALGEE action plan do not need to be followed in order.
-It might be necessary to approach the person multiple times and just show genuine interest in their situation before they feel comfortable enough to talk.
+It is also essential to recognise that the steps in the ALGEE action plan do not need to be followed in order.
+It might be necessary to approach the person multiple times and show genuine interest in their situation before they feel comfortable enough to talk.
 It may be more appropriate to discuss seeking the support of people they trust before providing information.